LumosO11y/ObservabilityOnboarding/learning/VM/Syllabus.md

 # Overview
 A large part of our work relies on and uses existing infrastructures of data and DevOps.
-At the base of all the architecture components we use lie Virtual Machines.
+At the base of all the architecture components we use, lie Virtual Machines.

 ## Conecepts we will cover:
 - Regular Operating systems